sonukalakar/GitGithubWorkshop/02-practice.md

 # Practice

-This section includes exercises to practice basic Git operations you might do every day.
+This  includes exercises to practice basic Git operations you might do every day.
 We plan to provide time for students to go through this material during the workshop session.

 - [ ] Make and clone a new repo on Github
 - [ ] Edit files directly on Github